Skip to main content

 Sim Man

-A range of equipment costing £59,000 for the simulation suite to help train doctors and nurses of the future, including the Sim Man – a realistic, full-body adult wireless patient simulator.
+£59,000 of funding from Friends of the Friarage towards a range of equipment in the Strive Academic Centre’s simulation suite to help train doctors and nurses of the future - including Sim Man - a realistic, full-body adult wireless patient simulator.

 Eye Scanner